Gaspardbtt/build-nanoGPT-from-scratch/README.md

-# nanoGPT: Building a Language Model from Scratch
+# nanoGPT: Building a Language Model from Scratch (OnGoing)

 This repository contains my implementation of **nanoGPT**, inspired by Andrej Karpathy's YouTube tutorial: [Build nanoGPT](https://www.youtube.com/watch?v=l8pRSuU81PU&t=2150s).
 The objective is to construct the **GPT-2 (124M)** model from the ground up, starting with an empty file and progressively adding the necessary components.